martinberlin/Remora-matrix/README.md

 ![Sparkfun MIDI](./assets/midi-arduino.jpg)

+## Our custom internal messages to unify both NodeJS and Midi SerialIN

+In order to unify both different takes of Firmware and in the future make a common class that will listen to same commands we invented a very short internal message that uses 6 characters.
+We use Hexadecimal to keep it always in 2 chars length:

+    2 chars (HEXA) representing Note played
+    1 boolean      representing Status (1 note on, 0 note off) 2 chars (HEXA) representing Velocity

+**NNSVV**  Note, Status, Velocity

+Example:
+Playing DO in octave 3 that is 36 in decimal, velocity 60, Note ON message would be:

+    2413B
+    When the same note is released it could be:
+    24000

+Note that some synths also send the release Velocity so the last 2 chars hexa is not always 0.
+Channel filtering would be implemented on the future.
+Letting you choose between all channels or 2 channels configurable using the platformio.ini constants:

+    -D MIDI_LISTEN_CHANNEL1=0
+    -D MIDI_LISTEN_CHANNEL2=0

+On 0 it will allow all.
+If you use 1 and 2 for each constant then it will listen only to those channels.
+Channel filtering will be only available in Serial version since I still didn't discovered where it comes in the nodejs MIDI library.
+Feel free to explore the readme on [middleware/midi-to-udp](https://github.com/martinberlin/Remora-matrix/tree/master/middleware/midi-to-udp)

 ## Ideas to develop

 * Have a [Nodejs midi middleware](https://github.com/martinberlin/Remora-midi/tree/master/middleware) as an alternative so you don't need midi special gear to use this Firmware.
 DONE